-MM25 Policy para (2) Heritage assets are an irreplaceable resource and works, which would cause harm to the significance of a heritage asset, whether designated or non-designated, or its setting, will not be permitted without a clear justification to show that the public benefits of the proposal considerably outweigh any harm to the significance or special interest of the heritage asset in question.
-The impact of development proposals on the significance of heritage assets and their settings will be considered in accordance with case law, legislation and the NPPF.
-MM25 Monitoring Indicator Target Data source indicators Percentage of appeals allowed for heritage reasons originally refused as being detrimental to significance of designated or un-designated heritage assetsNumber of planning decisions, including appeals, granting permission that results in acknowledged partial or total loss of heritage assets or acknowledged harm to their settings Reduction in the percentage of appeals allowed that are considered to be detrimental to the significance of designated or undesignated heritage assets N/A Planning permissions and appeals
+Policy [ D3: Historic er nvironment MM25 Policy para (2) heritage asset, whether design justification to show that the pu significance or special interest eable resource and works, which would ated or non-designated, or its setting, wi blic benefits of the proposal considerably of the heritage asset in question.
+The im ets and their settings will be considered Il not be permitted without a clear y outweigh any harm to the pact of development proposals on MM25 Monitoring indicators Indicator Percentage of appeals allowed for heritage reasons originally refused as being detrimental to significance of designated or un-designated heritage assetsNumber of planning decisions, including appeals, granting permission that results in acknowledged partial or total loss of heritage assets or acknowledged harm to their settings Target Reduction in the percentage of appeals allowed that are considered to be detrimental to the significance of designated or undesignated heritage assets N/A Data source Planning permissions and appeals

-MM23 Policy (whole policy) POLICY D4: Character and design of new development (1) High quality design is expected in the borough.
-All developments will: (a) integrate well with the natural, built and historic environment (b) respect important public views and help create attractive new views and vistas (c) create attractive, safe and accessible places that discourage crime and disorder through design (d) respond meaningfully and sensitively to the site, its characteristics and constraints, and the street patterns, spaces around buildings, layout, grain, scale, massing, proportions, height and materials of surrounding buildings (e) ensure appropriate density to make the most efficient use of the land whilst responding to local characte and context (f) be laid out to make the best use of the natural features such as topography, trees and hedges, watercourses, ponds and levels, and enhance views into and out of the site (g) promote and reinforce local distinctiveness to create a sense of place with innovative architecture encouraged in the appropriate context (h) provide visual interest at pedestrian level (i) be expected to have regard to and perform positively against the recommendations set out in the latest Building for Life guidance (j) be expected to use art, appropriate materials and landscaping of a nature appropriate to their setting (k) be designed to minimise the visual impact of traffic and parking (l) conserve locally and nationally important heritage assets and conserve or enhance their settings (m) have no unacceptable effect on the amenities enjoyed by the occupants of buildings in terms of privacy, noise, vibration, pollution, dust, smell and access to sunlight and daylight (n) conform to the nationally described space standards as set out by the Department of Communities and Local Government (DCLG).
+Policy D4: Chara MM23 Policy (whole policy) cter and design of new development - DELETED POLICY POLICY D4: Character and design of new development (1) High quality design is expected in the borough.
+All developments will: (a) integrate well with the natural, built and historic environment (b) respect important public views and help create attractive new views and vistas (c) create attractive, safe and accessible places that discourage crime and disorder through design (d) respond meaningfully and sensitively to the site, its characteristics and constraints, and the street patterns, spaces around buildings, layout, grain, scale, massing, proportions, height and materials of surrounding buildings (e) ensure appropriate density to make the most efficient use of the land whilst responding to local character and context (f) be laid out to make the best use of the natural features such as topography, trees and hedges, watercourses, ponds and levels, and enhance views into and out of the site (g) promote and reinforce local distinctiveness to create a sense of place with innovative architecture encouraged in the appropriate context (h) provide visual interest at pedestrian level (i) be expected to have regard to and perform positively against the recommendations set out in the latest Building for Life guidance (j) be expected to use art, appropriate materials and landscaping of a nature appropriate to their setting (k) be designed to minimise the visual impact of traffic and parking (l) conserve locally and nationally important heritage assets and conserve or enhance their settings (m) have no unacceptable effect on the amenities enjoyed by the occupants of buildings in terms of privacy, noise, vibration, pollution, dust, smell and access to sunlight and daylight (n) conform to the nationally described space standards as set out by the Department of Communities and Local Government (DCLG).
 (2) In addition to the above, proposals for new development within villages will have particular regard to: (a) the distinctive settlement pattern of the village and the important relationship between the built development and the surrounding landscape (b) important views of the village from the surrounding landscape (c) views within the village of local landmarks.